Romance scams cost Canadian consumers $50million+ a year

 - You might find yourself showing up at places to meet them and there’s always a last minute excuse as to why they can’t be there.

-- But, beware, as some culprits have made careers out of scamming people in person to financial ruin, notably the Tinder Swindler, who was recently popularized in the Netflix documentary.
+- But, beware, as some culprits have made careers out of scamming people in person to financial ruin, notably the Tinder Swindler, who was popularized in a Netflix documentary.
 If you do end up meeting them in person and it sounds too good to be true, use caution when moving forward in the relationship.

 2. They won’t do a video chat or if they do, their video is inconsistent